8 Proven Steps to Build Your Author Platform

 Unless you know what you’re doing, have plenty of time for follow-up calls, and have a thick, rejection-proof skin, you’re probably better off hiring a firm to do the booking for you.

-The fees these firms charge can range from the reasonable to “HOW MUCH?!”
+The fees these firms charge can range from the reasonable to the shocking: “HOW MUCH?!”

-Some firms will only charge you per show booked, while others will ask you to sign up for campaign packages.
+Some firms may only charge you per show booked, while most will ask you to sign up for campaign packages.

 Speeches can be a great way to build your author platform, although the process can be long and painstaking.